ABeamer has its own charts component, but it can also be used to create frame-by-frame animations of other chart and map libraries.read more >>>

 It also supports a date/time formatter function, where the formatter is a mini-version of moment.js.

-All these functions are teleportable, but if you plan to render your story in remote server is advisable to setup the date using
+All these functions are teleportable, but if you plan to render your story in remote server, it’s advisable to setup the date using

 datefunction, since the actual date/time which it will be executed is uncertain.